Too Many SKUs Got You Down?

 Want to source SKUs that are more relevant than those of your competitors?
 Then you’ll need to learn to use communication as a competitive asset.
 Hanes has recently reduced the number of its low performing SKUs by more than 30%.
 But you can’t just start cutting SKUs left and right without sales data to help you make an informed decision.

-Surefront’s product lifecycle management solution lets you create assortments with robust product visuals right from the platform.
+Surefront’s Unified Product Collaboration Platform lets you create assortments with robust product visuals right from the app.
 You can add or subtract products, make notes, and turn assortments into an order with just a few clicks.
-With Surefront’s retail PLM, you have a comprehensive view of all of your SKUs and assortments, so you can weigh them against past product orders.
+With Surefront’s unified Product Lifecycle Management (PLM) and Product Information Management (PIM) tools, you have a comprehensive view of all of your SKUs and assortments, so you can weigh them against past product orders.

 But that’s not all.
-Surefront’s retail PLM easily integrates with most SAP and ERP systems.
+Surefront easily integrates with most SAP and ERP systems.
 Access all of your inventory, geographical, and sales data directly from Surefront.
 Automatically transfer data to help plan your inventory assortment and share that data from any integrated platform with a single click.
 It’s just another one of the ways we help make inventory planning an intuitive process.

 Visualize products, make notes as to how things performed, and place more strategic product orders, every single time.
 Get ready to simplify the process of sourcing the right SKUs for your unique inventory needs with Surefront.